 Request For Sexually Transmitted Infection Testing Pursuant to Va.
-Code § 18.2-62.1
+Code § 18.2- 62.1

 As soon as practicable following arrest, the attorney for the Commonwealth may request after consultation with a complaining witness, or upon the request of the complaining witness, shall request from any person charged with (i) any crime involving sexual assault (ii) any offense against children as prohibited by Va.
+Code § 18.2-361, Va.
 Code § 18.2-366, Va.
 Code § 18.2-370, and Va.
-Code § 18.2-370, and Va.
-Code § 18.2-370, and where the complaining witness was exposed to body fluids of the person so charged in a manner that may, according to the then-current guidelines of the Centers for Disease Control and Prevention, transmit a sexually transmitted infection, be requested to submit to diagnostic testing for sexually transmitted infections and any follow-up testing as may be medically appropriate.
+Code § 18.2-370.1; or (iii) any assault and battery, and where the complaining witness was exposed to body fluids of the person so charged in a manner that may, according to the then-current guidelines of the Centers for Disease Control and Prevention, transmit a sexually transmitted infection, be requested to submit to diagnostic testing for sexually transmitted infections and any follow-up testing as may be medically appropriate.
 The person so charged shall be counseled about the meaning of the tests and about the transmission, treatment, and prevention of sexually transmitted infections.